【Tsujido Station / Night Walk】(Fujisawa, Kanagawa) A Station Plaza Lit Up by a Giant Christmas Tree

 The building on the left houses a large fitness gym.
 It's easy to miss at first glance, but given the location right next to the station, it's probably well used.

 Cars were streaming in and out of the multi-storey car park in a steady flow.
-Easy car access in a walkable station district — another reason this area is so popular.
+Easy car access in a walkable station district seems to be another reason this area is chosen by many people.

 After looping around the area, I made my way back to the Christmas tree.
 Even at this hour, there was no shortage of people around.

-With Daiso and a range of other shops filling out the surrounding streets, you could easily handle all your daily errands without ever leaving the area.
-Convenient, clean, and well put together — it's easy to see why this neighborhood appeals to younger residents.
+With Daiso and a range of other shops filling out the surrounding streets, you could easily handle most daily errands without ever leaving the area.
+Convenient, clean, and well put together — it's easy to see why this neighborhood seems to appeal to younger residents.

 Walking Around Tsujido Station